Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: High-energy Neutrino Emissions

 A key uncertainty in early-time supernova particle acceleration is whether the forward shock is radiation-mediated or collisionless.
 Radiation-mediated shocks suppress diffusive shock acceleration, while collisionless shocks allow efficient non-thermal particle acceleration.
 Following \citet{2018PhRvD..97h1301M}, we approximate the onset of collisionless acceleration by the photon breakout time, $t_\mathrm{onset} \approx t_\mathrm{bo}$, defined by the Thomson optical-depth condition ahead of the forward shock,

 where $\sigma_\mathrm{T}$ is the Thomson cross section, $\mu_e$ is the mean molecular weight per electron of the unshocked CSM ($\mu_e=2$ for fully ionized helium), and $V_\mathrm{sh}$ is the velocity of the forward shock propagating in the CSM.
+For the fiducial \(D'=50\) model, this condition gives the approximate onset time of collisionless acceleration

+for a characteristic shock velocity of \(10^9\ {\rm cm\ s^{-1}}\).
+Using the RHD shock trajectory, we obtain \(t_{\rm onset}\simeq 5.74\) days after core collapse.
+This time defines the beginning of the CR-acceleration and neutrino calculation below.

 Once collisionless acceleration sets in, we assume that CRs are accelerated at the forward shock with a power-law spectrum with an exponential cutoff.
 To allow for nuclear primaries, we write the per-nucleus spectrum as